WinStar Farm: Background

 In 2002, WinStar made its first major stallion acquisition —Tiznow, the only two-time winner of the Breeders' Cup Classic, having won that event in 2000 and 2001.
 Although Tiznow's pedigree was not fashionable, WinStar took a gamble that paid off when Tiznow became the leading freshman sire of 2005.
 He has ranked among the top thirty sires in North America for many years, and was among the top five sires in 2008 and 2009.
 He is now developing into a successful sire of sires.

 Doug Cauthen, brother of jockey Steve Cauthen, was named the first president and CEO of WinStar.
 In 2005, W. Elliott Walden, who had trained Distorted Humor and several WinStar horses, became vice president and racing manager.
 In 2010, Troutt and Casner dissolved their partnership, leaving Troutt as the sole owner of WinStar.
 Later that year, Walden replaced Cauthen as president and CEO.

 In 2013, WinStar built a new stallion barn that houses 18 stallions, with covered access to two breeding sheds and two viewing areas.
 There are twenty-two paddocks of 3 acres each in which the stallions are turned out each day.
 A secondary barn acts as a quarantine area for stallions shuttling to the Southern Hemisphere, and also houses stallions when there is no room for them in the main barn.
 They also have an extensive training facility for teaching young Thoroughbreds the basics of racing.
 Graduates of their training program include such notable horses as Songbird and Honor Code.

 WinStar was a finalist for the Eclipse Award for Outstanding Breeder in 2008.
 WinStar won the Eclipse Award for Outstanding Owner in 2010.
 WinStar offers an innovative "Dream Big" program, which offers breeders the opportunity to earn a lifetime breeding right to a young stallion after producing just two live foals from his first books.
 Troutt said that in the volatile thoroughbred industry, the keys to survival are to not let emotions drive bidding and to always be willing to sell.

 WinStar Farm won the Eclipse Award for Outstanding Breeder of 2016 after leading all North American breeders with earnings of $10,516,427, led by Tourist.
 Horses bred by WinStar earned 15 graded stakes wins and 239 overall wins in 2016, placing WinStar first in these categories as well.

 WinStar at the races

-Although WinStar is known primarily as a stud farm, they have also raced several notable horses under WinStar's colors.
+Some of the most notable racehorse in Winstar's history are shown below.